Our History

 The Semitones Children’s & Youth Choir, which aims to be an integrated and inclusive children’s and youth choir, began in 2014.
 The Semitones rehearse immediately after Braille Tones with a 15-minute overlap so the two groups can interact and share some pieces together.
 A number of adult volunteers from the Braille Tones help run this program.

-All three groups participate in several performances throughout the year, including a Winter and Spring wind-up, a Fall concert, our own Children’s Concert in February each year, and various community gigs including Korora’s Colours of Spring.
+Both groups participate in several performances throughout the year, including a Winter and Spring wind-up, a Fall concert, our own Children’s Concert in February each year, and various community gigs including Korora’s Colours of Spring.

 LEARN MORE ABOUT US